tokiwa-software/fuzion/README.md

 ### Running all tests

+> Since there are a lot of tests this will likely take 1h or more.
+See below on how to run a single test.

 In the source folder, to run all tests across all backends use the following command:

     make run_tests